tildaslash/RatticWeb/CONTRIBUTING.md

 First off, thank you!
 RatticDB like any open source project lives and dies by its contributors.
 We really appreciate the help, from the smallest issue, to a pull request saving me a tonne of work and even security issues.
 If there is anything that we can do to make this process easier, let us know.

 If you have any issues using GitHub to submit issues, or you have any questions please email us at [rattic@tildaslash.com](mailto:rattic@tildaslash.com).
 We want your submission and we are happy to help.
-This is a good option if you want your commit/issue to be anonymous, you ned a little help, or simply have a question.
+This is a good option if you want your commit/issue to be anonymous, you need a little help, or simply have a question.

 ## Raising an issue